-Figure 4 shows the percentage of pupils in their final year of compulsory education who achieved five or more GCSEs grade A-C (or a vocational equivalent), over time, which has been similar in Conwy to that across Wales in recent years.
-Similar to Wales, sixty-eight per cent of entrants achieved two or more A levels grade A-C (or equivalent) in Conwy in 2004/05.
+Just over half of pupils in their final year of compulsory education achieved five or more GCSEs grade A-C (or a vocational equivalent).
+Figure 4 shows this percentage over time, with Bridgend's percentage consistently a little lower than Wales'.
+Around 68% of entrants achieved two or more A levels grade A-C (or vocational equivalent), the same as in Wales.